-A DUI conviction can have major consequences - large fines, losing your drivers license and even jail time.
-If you or a loved one has been arrested for a DUI, you need an experienced criminal defense attorney on your side.
-At the Law Office of Joshua Kaizuka, we fight DUI charges.
+A Criminal or DUI conviction can have major consequences - large fines, losing your drivers license and even jail time.
+If you or a loved one has been arrested, you need an experienced criminal defense attorney on your side.
+At the Law Office of Joshua Kaizuka, we fight criminal charges.
 Let us fight for you.

 Schedule a Free Consultation

-A driving under the influence (DUI) arrest can be very traumatic.
-For many of our clients, it is the first time they have had the shocking experience of being arrested, going through the booking procedure, and sitting in jail until they are released on a promise to appear or have bailed out.
+Being arrested can be very traumatic.
+For many of our clients, it is the first time they have been arrested.
+So being booked and sitting in jail until release can be a shocking experience!

-The following outlines some of the basic things that need to be addressed when you are arrested for a DUI.
+The following outlines a few of the things we will help you understand and address when you are arrested for a DUI.

-If you were arrested for an alcohol related DUI, one of the most important things we do is help you preserve your right to contest the DMV administrative per se (APS) suspension of your privilege to drive.
-In order to do that, we must contact DMV Driver Safety to set a hearing within 10 days of the incident or being served a DS-367 (pink temporary license).
+If you were arrested for an alcohol-related DUI, one of the most important things we do is help you preserve your right to contest a suspension.
+The DMV “administrative per se” (APS) suspension of your privilege to drive can be avoided if addressed properly.
+We will contact DMV Driver Safety to set a hearing within 10 days of the incident or of being served a DS-367 (pink temporary license).

-In most cases it is best to set a DMV APS hearing within the 10 days.
+In most cases, it is best to set a DMV APS hearing within 10 days.
 Doing so means that we can help you in the following ways:

 Depending on your situation, it may be better to set the APS hearing right away.
-In other situations, however, it might be best to wait until the ninth day to do so to keep you on the road longer in case your license does get suspended.
-In some cases there may be a good reason to not request a DMV administrative hearing.
+In other situations, however, it might be best to wait until the ninth day to keep you on the road longer in case your license does get suspended.
+In other cases, there may be a good reason to not request a DMV administrative hearing.

-Making an informed decision is very difficult and as your Kaizuka Law DUI attorney defense team we can help and guide you through the process and minimize the difficulty of making informed decisions.
+As your Kaizuka Law DUI attorney defense team, we can help guide you through the process and minimize the difficulty of making informed decisions.

 Even with these factors in mind, we have had cases where what works at a DMV hearing will not work in the criminal case, and vice versa.
 Sometimes we can obtain a dismissal or the DA’s office rejects filing a criminal case but you still receive an APS suspension.
-In some cases we win the APS hearing but the criminal case has to be litigated.
+In some cases, we win the APS hearing but the criminal case has to be litigated.
 In others, winning the APS hearing helps with the criminal case if it is filed.
-Occasionally, even if you lose the APS hearing, it may help obtain an acquittal at trial.
-Each case is different depending on the facts and alleged evidence.
+Occasionally, even if you lose the APS hearing, it may help you obtain an acquittal at trial.
+In summary, each case is unique depending on the facts and alleged evidence.
 As your Sacramento DUI Defense team, we are determined to uncover everything that helps!

 License suspension issues and how quickly you can get back on the road are of paramount importance to us.